Pilates Pandemic Story

-For 4 years in his lock down laboratory Joe developed his ideas.
-The ideas are the ones that we Pilates teachers still teach every day and place Joe as a world leader and innovator in the field.
-Today around a 100 years later, he is known around the world as the originator of a powerful, holistic approach to human fitness and wellness.
+For 4 years, in his lock down laboratory Joe developed his ideas.
+The ideas are the ones that we Pilates teachers still teach every day and his ideas place Joe as a world leader and innovator in the field of health and exercise.
+Today, around a 100 years later, he is known around the world as the originator of a powerful, holistic approach to human fitness and wellness, the Pilates Method.

-Joe’s work in the camp was as an orderly in the camp hospital.
+Joe worked in the camp as an orderly in the camp hospital.
 He looked after the wounded, sick and injured and those in the camp who had caught the 1918 Spanish Flu virus that caused a world wide pandemic.

-I’m so inspired reflecting on this story about how Joe Pilates shared his knowledge with his community and also developed his knowledge during his unique experience of pandemic and lockdown.
+It's so inspiring reflecting on this story about how Joe Pilates shared his knowledge with his community and also developed his knowledge during his unique experience of pandemic and lockdown.
 I’m inspired to remember that Pilates can support our mental and physical health in the best of times and the worst of times.